fagan2888/PyORAM/README.rst

   paramiko.ssh_exception.ChannelException: (1, 'Administratively prohibited')

-There are two options to avoiding this error.
+There are two options for avoiding this error:

 1. If you have administrative privileges on the server, you can increase the maximum number of allowed sessions for a